PVCu Replacement Windows and Doors

 We are interested in a blue conservatory, please can you tell me if there is a stockist for coloured PVCu or aluminium?

 This Question answered by Tina Dunlop @ Almost Impartial Guide - Coloured PVCu has started to become more popular.
 At present however only a fairly small number of companies supply it.
-I suggest you contact the leading Trade Supplier - KOLARPLAS - who hopefully will be able to point you in the direction of a supplier local to you.
-You can telephone them on 01235 516703 (Didcot Oxon OX1 7PJ) They have a web site at http://www.ktechl.co.uk Coloured aluminium extrusion is available and is mainly used in Commercial Installations.
 It will be a little more difficult to locate coloured options for domestic use.
 I suggest you contact an aluminium window supplier and ask if they could supply.
 Most can - but I would think it's likely to be expensive.

 Ref:04